PMWsiwale/PMWsiwale/README.md

 - 👋 Hi, I’m @PMWsiwale
-- 👀 I’m interested in programming and we development
+- 👀 I’m interested in programming and web development
 - 🌱 I’m currently learning java and getting deeper into python
 - 💞️ I’m looking to collaborate on programming projects
 - 📫 How to reach me through my email